Skip to main content

 Setting Up A Directory Structure for Projects #

-In this directory, create an src sub-directory.
-For each repository host, create a subdirectory in src that matches your username.
-Check out projects in the directory.
+First create a top-level directory with a short, generic name like repos.
+For each repository host, create a subdirectory in repos.
+Add a subdirectory that matches your username.
 The final directory structure looks like this:

 a-project/